Ian Harding - Featured - Oliu

 Out with the old

-An onboarding experience must be easy to complete, or the product can be at risk of losing potential customers, negating growth and marketing efforts.
-Learning from the failures of the previous product experience, my team worked with stakeholders to break down the old onboarding flow.
+An onboarding experience must be easy to complete, or the product can be at risk of losing potential customers and negating growth and marketing efforts.

 • How long did the onboarding process take?